microsoft/vs-tools-for-ai/docs/cognitive-services.md

 Microsoft Cognitive Services are a set of APIs, SDKs and services available to developers to make your applications more intelligent, engaging and discoverable, with just a few lines of code.
 Visual Studio Tools for AI now easily enables you to discover, create and customize your cognitive services from within Visual Studio.

-## Discover and Create Cognitive Services
+## Discover and create cognitive services
 By selecting the **AI Tools > Azure Cognitive Services** node on the Server Explorer panel, you could :

 -	Create new cognitive services.